Click Southern Walk Leaflet - Page 1 to view or download a copy of page 1 of the Southern Section Leaflet.

 Just after Dimple Hall take the footpath left through field down to minor road, cross the road and go down footpath opposite, following a stream down to the busy A666 road.
 Cross road then turn right for a few metres to go over stile at the back of the bus turning circle.
 This can be very overgrown, after 2 more stiles go diagonally right across small field to gate onto lane.
 Turn left passing house and barn to take stile ahead, then cross field to Walmsley Unitarian Chapel built in 1712.

 Traces of early coal mining activities can be seen here and there on either side of the track.
-They were worked in the 18th and 19th century and known as ‘bell pits’.
-On the moors the coal seams are close to the surface.
+They were worked in the 18th and 19th century and known as ‘bell pit

 The 24th February 1958 was a cold and blustery day with severe blizzard, heavy snowfall and strong winds.
 The next morning there was sleet, drizzle and dense fog.
 This was when a plane from the Isle of Man crashed on the moors killing 35 of the 42 people on board.
 The weather that morning was so severe that none of the engineers working in the transmitting station were aware of the crash, It was only by good luck that one of the survivors managed to get to the radio station from where a most difficult rescue operation started.
 There have been several other aircraft crashes around Winter Hill.
 During World War Two an American Fairchild UC-61 Forwarder crashed in August 1942.
 In the following year, the crew of a Wellington Bomber, flying from Blackpool to Manchester, were killed when it crashed just to the north of Winter Hill.

-continue on tarmac access road going past the towering transmitter and follow the road down to a left hand bend here take the footpath on the right up to the top of the hill called Two Lads, where there are 2 big stone cairns.
+Follow the access tarmac road down to a left hand bend here take the footpath on the right up to the top of the hill called Two Lads, where there are 2 big stone cairns.
 At this point the route joins with the longer route which you now follow from ***

-Whilst crossing the empty moor it’s perhaps an opportunity to reflect on the accounts of UFO sightings down the years in these parts.
+Whilst crossing the moors it’s perhaps an opportunity to reflect on the accounts of UFO sightings down the years in these parts.

 In 1950, a witness described a ‘dark flat iron shaped object hovering close to the ground’ and an encounter with a being that returned to a craft before disappearing.
 In 1999, in what became known as the ‘Murphy Incident’, a farmer said he saw an object hovering over his cattle field.
 On investigation, the object moved away and the farmer reported the incident to the police.
 The farmer returned to the field and discovered the object had reappeared.
 He reported the incident to the Manchester Aerial Phenomena Team (MAPIT), who investigated it.
 The UK government released previously classified information on UFO sightings in May 2006, one picture appeared to show an unidentified object over Winter Hill.